Tren al Sur

 "Tren al Sur" (English: "Train to the South") is a song from the album Corazones by the Chilean rock/pop band Los Prisioneros, released as the main single on May 7, 1990.
 It was considered one of the 50 most important Latin pop songs by Rolling Stone and one of the most groundbreaking Hispanic songs by The Observer.
-Its official video was nominated for an MTV Video Music Award in 1990.
+Its music video was nominated for the International Viewer's Choice in the 1990 MTV Video Music Awards.

 Composition and recording

 During the recording of their 1990 album, Corazones, the band's vocalist Jorge González dedicated himself to making different demos of more than 19 songs (of which only nine remained for the album), among them were "Por amarte" and "Tren al Sur".
 He came to make up 3 different versions of both songs, trying to find the environment and the most perfect form of each one.
 The "most drastic influence for these songs" was during his visit in Bogota, Colombia in 1988, when Claudio Narea showed him some acid house-style records that he bought in France.
 He talked to his friend Cecilia Aguayo to be his keyboardist.

 "Tren al Sur" leaned towards "new musical fashions like the ballads".
 Its tempo and synth line was mainly based on the 1987 single "Touched by the Hand of God" by English rock band New Order.
 González programmed the drums and the band's producer, Gustavo Santaolalla, decided to make "a little stop, one where the train stops and they continue singing the chorus only with the noise of the train in the background".
 According to González, that "rounded off the song" and he also mentioned the importance of a charango brought by Gustavo.

 He claimed that the song originated after starring in a "destructive romance", and in a 1990 interview with Rock & Pop magazine stated that "Tren al Sur" and "Es demasiado triste" were written by him "in a slight state of intoxication".
 According to the former member of Los Prisioneros, the song conveys: "The happiness of the simple, which means enjoying the journey, that journey through life.
 Although it was composed by Jorge González, a former bandmate, as an interpreter I can say that it is a song that has transpired."